jackokring/thing/README.md

 # Thing Minecraft Module 1.21.10

-A Minecraft Fabric Mod (Open JDK Java 21 recommended)
+A Minecraft Fabric Mod (Open JDK Java 21 recommended).
+Getting back into modding Minecraft is fun.
+I wonder how the redundancy of `yarn` will go (has gone) now that Mojang has commited to release the source symbols.

 ## Features

-* Some convenience documentation
+* Some convenience documentation for general modding

 ## Easy Development

-Apart from `ctrl` + `E` the following might be nice.
+Apart from `ctrl` + `E`, the fabulous finder of all things including code bookmarks, the following might help to test other mods with this one.
+To build against them they have to be added to the projects external libraries.

-Linking the launch to your saves after the first run of `M̀inecraft Client` before you save anything or install any other mods.
-The first run makes `run/`.
+Linking the IDE launcher to your saves after the first run of `M̀inecraft Client` before you save anything might be useful.
+The first launch makes `run/`.

 ```bash
 rm -rf ~/IdeaProjects/thing/run/saves